Can a Daily Fish Oil Supplement Help Curb Symptoms of ADHD?

 “I would recommend children four to six years of age start with a daily supplement of 500 mg of omega-3s; children seven years and older, 1000 mg,” says Sandy Newmark, M.D., head of the Pediatric Integrative Neurodevelopmental Program at the Osher Center for Integrative Medicine where he specializes in the treatment of autism, ADHD, and other developmental or chronic childhood conditions.
 “In both cases, I recommend a supplement that has equal amounts of DHA and EPA.”

 As you can see, recommendations vary.
 So be sure to speak with your doctor about the best amount and DHA/EPA balance for you or your child.
-Many people who take fish oil use the omega-3 supplements as a complement to ADHD medication and/or other ADHD treatments.
+Many people who take fish oil use the omega-3 supplements as a complement to ADHD medication and/or other ADD treatments.
 This combination should also be carefully orchestrated with your doctor.

 Over-The-Counter Formulations for Children

 Fish burps are a real, dreaded thing.
 These, and the fishy taste of many omega 3 supplements, deter many children from trying this line of treatment.
-So ADDitude asked three kids — Natalie (age 10), Harry (10), and Katie (7) — to try several popular omega-3 products.
+So ADDitude asked three kids with ADD — Natalie (age 10), Harry (10), and Katie (7) — to try several popular omega-3 products.

 Although none of the products caused the deal-breaker fish burps, some of them did need to be hidden in other foods to get past our tasters’ picky palates.
 Here are the results, along with some frank comments from our panel.